 The LSU Ethics Institute is delighted to announce a two-part event series focused on the LSU Campus Mounds entitled, Speaking to the Mounds.
-It will feature two films and two lectures, on Tuesday, October 26th and Thursday, October 28th, respectively, both from 5-7pm in Coates 143.
+It featured two films and two lectures, on Tuesday, October 26th and Thursday, October 28th, respectively, both from 5-7pm in Coates 143.

-On October 26th, we will screen director Katie Mathews' short film, Keepers of the Mounds (2017) followed by director Sharon Linezo Hong’s My Louisiana Love (2012).
+On October 26th, we screened director Katie Mathews' short film, Keepers of the Mounds (2017) followed by director Sharon Linezo Hong’s My Louisiana Love (2012).

-On October 28th, we will host LSU Geography and Anthropology Professor Dr. Rebecca Saunders for a talk entitled “Mounds through time: Centering places for social change” and indigenous artist and activist Monique Verdin for a talk entitled “Mounds, Mysteries & Indigenous Memories in the Mississippi River Delta.”
+On October 28th, we hosted LSU Geography and Anthropology Professor Dr. Rebecca Saunders for a talk entitled “Mounds through time: Centering places for social change” and indigenous artist and activist Monique Verdin for a talk entitled “Mounds, Mysteries & Indigenous Memories in the Mississippi River Delta.”